 In Special Education, difficulties with communication and processing orders can be relatively common.
 These types of disorders may be the main disability or a symptom of a different diagnosis, such as Autism Spectrum Disorder.
 It is important for teachers and caregivers to determine how best to manage some of the difficulties associated with these types of disorders.
-Often times, students with communication and processing difficulties with have trouble with schedules, routines, and transitions.
+Students with communication and processing difficulties may have trouble with schedules, routines, and transitions.

 These students or individuals often thrive on routine and the ability to anticipate what is happening next.
 An extremely common tool in the special education classroom is a Schedule Board or Schedule Chart.
-It allows the students the ability to know what is occurring and what will happen next.
+It allows the students to know what is occurring and what will happen next.
+Having more than one visual schedule template will be useful as the needs of each student will differ, and they may respond to different layouts.

 A schedule board is an outline of the daily events of the day.
 They typically have a simple picture symbol to represent each step.
 Text of the activity or event will also usually accompany the picture symbol as a way to reinforce written language.

-Schedule boards are most often personalized for individuals based on their needs and abilities.
+Schedule boards are frequently personalized for individuals based on their needs and abilities.
 There are many ways to display the schedules as well.
 Schedule boards may show only one or two activities at a time or they may show the entire day.

 Schedule boards are most often used for individuals but can be used for a classroom as a general guide for the school day and what is to be expected.
 This type of schedule board will display all events in chronological order.